cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

             * Fat has a much higher affinity for anaesthetic than muscle, but equilibrates very slowly due to the very low blood flow
             This has a greater effect in obese people, especially during prolonged anaesthesia, as they have a longer equilibration time and therefore prolonged emergence.
     * Second gas effect
     Use of nitrous oxide with another agent will increase the P<sub>A</sub> of that agent.
+This is because:
+        * Nitrous oxide is **20x** as soluble in blood as either blood or nitrogen, and so is rapidly absorbed from alveoli
+        * If nitrous oxide is delivered at high concentrations, it's rapid absorption means that alveoli will **shrink**, causing:
+            * An increase in the fractional concentration of all other gases
+            This increases the pressure gradient driving diffusion into blood, increasing speed of onset.
+            * Augmented ventilation as more inhalational agent is drawn in the alveoli.

 ###Alteration to Pharmacokinetics in Children and the Elderly
 Increased rate of induction in children due to: